rodrinoblega/prop-filter/README.md

 The application follows a structured execution flow to efficiently filter properties based on user-provided criteria:

 1- Load Properties:
-- The JSONPropertyReader reads property data from a JSON file.
+- The JSONPropertyReader reads property data from a JSON file specified via command-line arguments.
+- If no filename is provided, the program will return an error.
 - It streams properties through a channel to avoid loading everything into memory at once.
 - Errors encountered while reading are sent to an error channel.